indianautistics/website-indian-autistics/_posts/2021-11-02-hearing-protection.md

 They make working possible.
 They're making writing this article possible despite cars honking outside.

+#### Where to buy

+Flipkart or Amazon are good for these.
+Just make sure that the ones you get come with each pair individually wrapped in a branded 3M plastic bag.
+The foam earplugs that aren't 3M (sometimes you get non 3M ones even if you ordered 3M plugs) are pretty terrible at blocking noise.

+Search for:
+3M Earplugs

+More to come later, here are some headings!

 # Noise Cancelling Headphones

 ### Over Ear